-15.3.8 Control Buildings
+15.3.10 Control Buildings

-The Developer shall provide a minimum of two design concepts for all building structures constructed by the Developer with the Aesthetic and Landscaping Plan.
-The control facilities, vent stacks, power centers, or any other structure that requires the seal of a Registered Architect, shall require the production of these concepts.
+The Developer shall provide a minimum of three design concepts for all building structures with the Aesthetic and Landscaping Plan.
+The control facilities, vent stacks, Power Centers, or any other structure that requires the seal of a Registered Architect, shall require the production of concepts.

-15.3.9 Tunnel Aesthetics
+15.3.11 Tunnel Aesthetics

-Tunnel aesthetic encompasses all structures designated as road tunnels and shall be addressed in the Aesthetics and Landscaping Plan.
+Tunnel aesthetic encompasses all structures designated as road tunnels and shall provide the following: